 Get Cutting-Edge RTLS Technology for Your Hospital From CenTrak

-Currently serving over 2,000 leading health care facilities across the U.S., Europe, Australia, Asia and the Middle East, CenTrak is a superior provider of health care enterprise location services with the latest RTLS technology.
-Our Clinical-Grade Visibility™ systems operate with more precision than comparable technology, which only provides an estimated location.
+Currently serving over 1,700 leading health care facilities across the U.S., Europe, Australia, Asia and the Middle East, CenTrak is a superior provider of health care enterprise location services with the latest RTLS technology.
+Our Clinical-Grade Visibility™ systems operate with more precision than comparable tech, which only provides an estimated location.
 With accurate visibility, RTLS from CenTrak delivers hospital staff real-time data they can trust.

 When it comes to locating equipment and patients in your hospital, there's no room for error.
 Let CenTrak help your facility improve its asset management, patient flow, nurse call automation and more with our innovative RTLS solutions.
 Contact CenTrak or request a demo to learn more about how RTLS can enhance your health care services.